-Today marks what would have been Robin Williams’ 70th birthday.
-One of the most talented stand-up comedians and actors of his generation, Williams was one of Hollywood’s best-loved stars.
+What are the best Robin Williams movies?
+One of the most talented stand-up comedians and actors of his generation, Robin Williams was one of Hollywood’s best-loved stars.
 A warm and charismatic screen presence, he delighted audiences with his range of family movies and more hard-hitting drama movies.

-A hugely accomplished actor, over his 38-year long career, Williams starred in a wide range of different TV shows and films.
-From his star-making turn as the alien Mork in the sitcom Mork and Mindy to the complex and surprisingly dark roles he took on in the early 2000’s it’s impossible to pigeonhole him into any one genre.
+A hugely accomplished actor, over his 38-year long career, Williams starred in a wide range of different TV series and films.
+From his star-making turn as the titular alien in the sitcom Mork and Mindy to the complex and surprisingly dark roles he took on in early 2000s movies, it’s impossible to pigeonhole Robin Williams into any one genre.
 While he’s probably best remembered for his more comedic roles, looking back at his filmography, it’s interesting how his best-received roles always had a dramatic edge to them.

-So to celebrate his birthday, we’ve taken a look back through his most famous, and lesser known roles so we could put together a list of the best Robin Williams movies.
+So to celebrate his incredible life, we’ve taken a look back through his most famous, and lesser-known roles so we could put together a list of the best Robin Williams movies.
 So here it is, our tribute to the incredible talents of the late, great Robin Williams.

 What are Robin Williams best movies?